 The doctor’s letter served its purpose and I got a voucher.
 Mark got a boarding pass.
 With fifteen minutes to spare before he had to board, we walked outside and leaned on a railing watching the planes in the dark beyond.
 He gave it one more shot.
 “Come,” he said.
 “It’ll be fine.
 Come.”
 I kept nodding my head no. I began to cry again and the valves wouldn’t close this time.
 We hugged our goodbyes and he turned to go inside and board the plane.

-Alone, detached, I walked back to my car, acutely aware that this moment marked the start of another chapter in my life.
+Alone, detached, I walked back to my car, acutely aware that this moment marked the start of a new chapter in my life.
 I started the engine, crying so hard now that I was gulping for air.
-I thought perhaps I could wait a few minutes and compose myself, but it wasn’t happening, so I began to drive very slowly down the freeway.
-A plane engine sounded in the black expanse above and I looked out the window to see a blinking light in the sky.
-Maybe it was his plane, maybe it was another.
+I hoped that I could compose myself after a few minutes, but it wasn’t happening, so I drove very slowly down the freeway.
+An airplane engine sounded in the black expanse above me and I looked out the window to see a blinking light in the sky.
+Maybe it was his plane, or maybe another.
 I was now bawling so heavily that I couldn’t see the road in front of me.
 I was in no shape to drive, so I immediately pulled over to the shoulder of the freeway.
 It was 11:00pm on a weeknight and there were barely any cars on the road, but I felt safer there.
 I remained there for ten more minutes before I was able to get a hold of myself and start driving again.